What Do Eggs Do in Baking? Structure, Moisture & Leavening Explained

 Continue Your Baking Journey

 Now that you understand the role of eggs in baking, explore our other comprehensive guides to become a more confident baker.
-Learn about other essential ingredients like flour, sugar, and leaveners to master the science of baking.
+Learn about other essential ingredients like milk and sugar to master the science of baking.